bidbest/ml-sharp/README.md

 ![Star Trek](webui_static/ml-sharp-star-trek-1.gif)

-## Get Inside Your Favourite Movies Scenes
+## Get Inside Your Favorite Movies Scenes with Webcam and OBS Virtual Camera Support
 Amazing tech from Apple works with any image.
+You can even use OBS as a virtual camera and capture a live image and turn it into a 3D splat.
 Visit the places you always wanted to see in 3D, from movies to historical events.

 ![Star Wars](webui_static/ml-sharp-star-wars-1.gif)
 ![Star Wars](webui_static/ml-sharp-star-wars-2.gif)